The House of the Seven Gables

 The House of the Seven Gables: A Romance is a Gothic novel written beginning in mid-1850 by American author Nathaniel Hawthorne and published in April 1851 by Ticknor and Fields of Boston.
 The novel follows a New England family and their ancestral home.
 In the book, Hawthorne explores themes of guilt, retribution, and atonement, and colors the tale with suggestions of the supernatural and witchcraft.
 The setting for the book was inspired by the Turner-Ingersoll Mansion, a gabled house in Salem, Massachusetts, belonging to Hawthorne's cousin Susanna Ingersoll, as well as ancestors of Hawthorne who had played a part in the Salem Witch Trials of 1692.
-The book was well received upon publication and later had a strong influence on the work of H. P. Lovecraft.
-The House of the Seven Gables has been adapted several times to film and television.
+The book was well received upon publication and has been adapted several times to film and television.

 Plot

-The novel is set in the mid-19th century, but flashbacks to the history of the house, which was built in the late 17th century, are set in other periods.
-The house of the title is a gloomy New England mansion, haunted since its construction by fraudulent dealings, accusations of witchcraft, and sudden death.
-The current resident, the dignified but desperately poor Hepzibah Pyncheon, opens a shop in a side room to support her brother Clifford, who has completed a thirty-year sentence for murder.
-She refuses all assistance from her wealthy but unpleasant cousin, Judge Jaffrey Pyncheon.
-A distant relative, the lively and pretty young Phoebe arrives and quickly becomes invaluable, charming customers and rousing Clifford from depression.
-A delicate romance grows between Phoebe and the mysterious attic lodger Holgrave, who is writing a history of the Pyncheon family.

-The house was built on ground wrongfully seized from its rightful owner, Matthew Maule, by Colonel Pyncheon, the founder of the Massachusetts branch of the family.
-Maule was accused of practicing witchcraft and was executed.
-According to legend, at his death Maule laid a curse upon the Pyncheon family.
+The House of the Seven Gables was built on ground wrongfully seized from its rightful owner, Matthew Maule, by Colonel Pyncheon, the founder of the Massachusetts branch of the family.
+The colonel accused Maule of practicing witchcraft during the Salem witchcraft trials, and Maule was executed.
+According to legend, at the time of his death Maule laid a curse upon the Pyncheon family.
 During the housewarming festivities, Colonel Pyncheon was found dead in his armchair; whether he actually died from the curse or from a congenital disease is unclear.
 His portrait remains in the house as a symbol of its dark past and the weight of the curse upon the spirit of its inhabitants.
+Many believe the Pyncheons are under a family curse.